Maciuch/maciuch.github.io/_posts/2016-02-12-environment-setup.md

 ### Linux Kernel
 Download kernel sources from [official kernel pages](https://www.kernel.org/).
-Support for persistent memory devices and emulation is present in Kernel since 4.0 version, however it is recommended to use Kernel never then 4.2 due to easier configuration of it.
-Following instruction relies on 4.2 or never.
+Support for persistent memory devices and emulation is present in Kernel since 4.0 version, however it is recommended to use Kernel newer then 4.2 due to easier configuration of it.
+Following instruction relies on 4.2 or newer.
+Using Kernel older then 4.2 will require a bit more work to setup, and will not be described here.
 To configure proper driver installation run `nconfig` and enable driver.

 {% highlight C linenos %}